Student Volunteer Opportunities

 No. St. Mary’s Health Care is grateful for all our volunteers.
 However, because we coordinate such a large number of volunteers, we are unable to shift timeslots around as class schedules change.
 Thank you for understanding.

-You can get your TB tests and, if you need it, MMR vaccine from:
+You can get your MMR vaccine records from:

 - Your personal physician